Qatar's Permanent Representative To UN Meets Undersecretary-General For Economic, Social Affairs

 Date

-New York: Permanent Representative of the State of Qatar to the United Nations HE Sheikha Alya Ahmed bin Saif Al Thani met with Under-Secretary-General for Economic and Social Affairs, HE Li Junhua at Headquarters of the United Nations in New York.
+(MENAFN- Gulf Times) HE Permanent Representative of the State of Qatar to the United Nations, Sheikha Alya Ahmed bin Saif Al-Thani met with Under-Secretary-General for Economic and Social Affairs, Li Junhua at Headquarters of the United Nations in New York.

 During the meeting, they the two sides discussed Qatar-UN cooperation to achieve the Sustainable Development Goals (SDGs) 2030, in addition to the ongoing arrangements for the Second World Summit for Social Development, slated for 2025 in Doha.